vijaymanikantareddy/Java-Prep/README.md

 ### Rules for Valid Identifiers

-- ✅ Same as class identifiers: must start with a letter, underscore, or dollar sign; can include letters, digits, underscores, and dollar signs.
+- ✅ Same as class identifiers.
 - ❌ Cannot start with a digit or be a reserved keyword.

 ### Conventions

-- 📌 Use **lowercase** with words separated by dots (e.g., `com.example.project`).
+- 📌 Use **lowercase** with words separated by dots.
-- 📌 Typically follow a reverse domain name structure (e.g., `com.company.app`).
+- 📌 Follow a reverse domain name structure (e.g., `com.company.app`).

 ### Examples